Early years funding updates

 - There must be a ‘WE’ icon in the funding column to allow hours to be entered into the working entitlement fields.

-- If there is no ‘WE’ icon, please ensure that you have run a check on the code, that the child is entitled to the funding in Autumn as per their eligibility dates and the details i.e. name/date of birth used to run the code check match the task.
+- If there is no ‘WE’ icon, please ensure that you have run a check on the code, that the child is entitled to the funding for spring as per their eligibility dates and the details i.e. name/date of birth used to run the code check match the task.
 You may need to add the working entitlement code to the child’s record on the task by clicking on the ‘edit child details’ button to the left of their name.

-The deadline for submissions is 23.59 on Sunday 5th October 2025.
+The deadline for submissions is 23.59 on Sunday 25th January 2026.

 Please note that our Early Years Funding Helpdesk is open from 9.00am until 4.00pm Monday to Friday and we are only able to provide support during these times.
-We ask that you start your tasks at the earliest opportunity so that if you have any queries, you can contact us before the deadline.

 Frequently asked questions: